 Data augmentation is a very effective regularization method and comes at relatively low cost.
+This part has not been shown in class.

 Dataset augmentation: Translations and Rotationas

 Deep Learning, Goodfellow et al. 2016

 Dataset augmentation is a simple regularization method.
 You start with a dataset of P data points.